mrtyler/ansible-grafana/README.md

     grafana_getdash_js_sha: ae111e53ae5f3ef8d2570439d26d905612ee223e  # master as of 2017-03-01

-JSON blob looked for in list of Grafana datasources.
-If it's found, influxdb datasource whas already been configured so Ansible won't try to add it again.
+Name given to influxdb datasource.
+If a datasource with this name already exists, ansible will not attempt to re-add it.

-    grafana_influxdb_datasource_json_snippet: '{ "name": "collectd (managed by ansible)" }'
+    grafana_influxdb_datasource_name: collectd (managed by ansible)

 Influxdb user